 Once the filling is chilled and the cookies have cooled, it’s fun to assemble the cookie sandwiches.

-You just scoop a generous dollop of filling onto the bottom of one cookie, bottom side up, and top it with a second cookie, bottom side down.
+You just scoop a generous dollop of filling onto one cookie, bottom side up, and top it with a second cookie, bottom side down.
 Then carefully press the top cookie down to spread the filling and that’s it!

 Try these peanut butter sandwich cookies and I bet you’ll whole-heartedly agree with Norah that they may be the best cookies ever ever ever.